open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 **Authorization:** the caller applying a `Relations` manifest must hold sufficient permission on `headers.account` to create a resource in that scope and have necessary permissions on `subject` and `object` resources to establish the relation.
 The `subject` and `object` permissions are specific to every relation type and checked by the controllers.

-**Cascading cleanup:** - implementation should use the same [resource referrential integrity](#references) mechanism to detect when subject or object is deleted.
+**Cascading cleanup:** - implementation should use the same [resource referential integrity](#references) mechanism to detect when subject or object is deleted.
 Implementations may either cascade-delete the stale triples automatically or surface them as a reconciliation warning for the operator to resolve.

-### Groups
-`Group` is a named collection of accounts.
-It exists purely as an identity anchor — the group has no intrinsic properties of its own; everything is expressed through relations:

-- **Membership** is declared via the `Member` relation (a binary relation with no value)
-- **Permissions** are granted to the group the same way they are granted to accounts — via a `Role` relation on a dataset or other resource

-This allows permissions to be managed at the group level: granting `Reader` to `Group:acme/analysts` automatically covers all current and future members, without updating individual grants.

-The `Member` relation schema is `type: null` — membership is binary and carries no value.
-The `system` account owns the `admin` group, so the `Relations` manifest lives there.
-Any account with sufficient permission on `system` can manage group membership.

-Node-level roles like "admin" are naturally expressed this way rather than as a boolean label on an account — it keeps the permission model uniform (relations all the way down) and allows multiple groups with different node-level privileges without inventing new label schemas for each.

 ## Resource Application